geodynamics/citcoms/README.md

 1. tracer density for elements and nodes output (added by Ting, see svn r52 through r55)
 1. buoyancy restart for dynamic topography (exclude buoyancy) (see svn r85)
 1. composition and temperature spherical harmonics
-1. anything from Rakib (see Rakib's code in above section)
 1. reverse gravity acceleraton (added by Ting, see svn r76) for SBI note that this appears to have been subsequently removed in r88?